glic3rinu/passlib/docs/lib/passlib.hash.lmhash.rst

 Deviations
 ==========
 Passlib's implementation differs from others in a few ways, all related to the handling of non-ASCII characters.
-Future releases of Passlib may update the implementation as new information comes up.

 * Unicode Policy: